 The unit may be equipped with a factory-installed or accessory (field-installed) economizer system.
 Three types are available: two with logic control systems (EconoMi\$er®X and EconoMi\$er IV) and one without a control system (EconoMi\$er2).
-See Fig. 52 - 54 for component locations on each type.
+See Fig. 50 - 52 for component locations on each type.

-NOTE: For 547K rooftop units EconoMi\$er IV is available as a factory-installed option for 04 - 06 units only.
+NOTE: For 549K rooftop units EconoMi\$er IV is only available as a field-installed accessory.